Kill Bill Volumes I & II (2003-2004) Director: Quentin Tarantino

 The dramatic finale takes place in Mexico as the Bride tracks down Bill along with her four-year old daughter B.B.
 She explains that she initially left the Deadly Vipers when she found out she was pregnant with Bill’s child in order to give her daughter a better life.
 Bill explains that he ordered her death when he found out she was still alive and getting married.
 They battle until the Bride uses the infamous “Five Point Palm Exploding Heart Technique” which finally kills Bill.
 In the end, the Bride walks away with her daughter B.B. to start a new life.

 Since this was initially intended to be released as a single film, but was divided at the recommendation of Harvey Weinstein, I decided to review both parts together.
-Replete with allusions to all sorts of Samurai-Kung Fu-Grindhouse-Spaghetti Western flicks, many of which I’m sure went over my head, Kill Bill is an impressive tale of revenge, creatively told in episodic non-linear chapters, at one point even switching to an animated narrative (and I even picked up a couple of Star Trek references), made by one of the most celebrated modern directors.
+Replete with all sorts of allusions to classic Samurai, Kung Fu, Grindhouse, and Spaghetti Western flicks –many of which I’m sure went over my head– Kill Bill is an impressive tale of revenge, creatively told in episodic non-linear chapters, at one point even switching to an animated narrative (and I even picked up a couple of Star Trek references).
 Tarantino is an absolutely brilliant and playful director who has made some of the most intriguing films over the past few decades –perfect for the right kind of moviegoer.
 Sadly, as I’ve gotten older I have been drawn to Tarantino’s movies less and less.
 It’s merely a matter of personal preference, though I will admit Kill Bill is a captivating movie that definitely hooked me.
 All things considered, Tarantino is the master of bloody vengeance.
-His films often force us to examine which forms of violence audiences will justify as legitimate –the torture and murder of Nazis in Inglourious Basterds (2009), the bloodbath against slaveholders in Django Unchained (2012), and the vengeance of a wronged mother in Kill Bill (2003-2004).
+His films often force us to examine which forms of violence audiences will justify as legitimate –the torture and murder of Nazis in Inglourious Basterds (2009), or the bloodbath against slaveholders in Django Unchained (2012), or the vengeance of a wronged mother in Kill Bill (2003-2004).